-The tradition of the flaming wheel evokes a very old tradition.
+The tradition of the flaming wheel evokes an ancient tradition.
 The wheel that rolls down the slope is reminiscent of the sun’s never-ending race.

 Finally, the following day, the town organises a 6.5 km long walk “around the vineyards and the St John’s wheel“.
-It allows you to admire the picturesque site of the Sierck valley, which is irrigated by the Moselle, and the charming village of Contz-les-Bains (winegrowers’ houses, wine presses, cellar entrances, etc.).
+It allows you to admire the picturesque site of the Sierck valley, which the Moselle irrigates, and the charming village of Contz-les-Bains (winegrowers’ houses, wine presses, cellar entrances, etc.).